billy-bartlett/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
+### Overview of Election Audit
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee asked me to perform analysis for an audit of a recent local congressional election.
+I was asked to deliver the following:

-1. Calculate the total number of votes cast.
+1. The total votes cast in the congressional election.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+2. A breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+3. The county with the largest number of votes.
-4. Calculate the percentage of votes each candidate won.
+4. A breakdown of the number of votes and the percentage of the total votes each candidate received.
-5. Determine the winner of the election based on popular vote.

-## Resources
-Data Source: election.results.csv
-Software: Python V 3.9.12, VS Code V 1.69.1
+5. Which candidate won the election, their vote count, and their percentage of the total votes.

-## Summary
+## Election-Audit Results
+### County Results
+The turnout for each county was as follows:
+- Jefferson County had 10.5% of the votes with 38,855 total votes.
+- Denver County had 82.8% of the votes with 306,055 total votes.
+- Arapahoe County had 6.7% of the votes with 24,801 total votes.

+**The county with the highest turnout was Denver County, which had 82.8% of the votes with 306,055 total votes.**

+### Voting Results
-The analysis of the election shows that:
-- there were 367,711 votes cast in the election.
+The analysis of the election shows that there were 367,711 votes cast in the election.
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette